Inside Out 2’s 21 Easter Eggs & Pixar References Explained

 The original Emotions ride a slice of pizza down the Stream of Consciousness in Inside Out 2

-Per Collider, during a press conference leading up the film’s release, Inside Out 2 director Kelsey Mann made specific mention of some of the Easter eggs she thought were fun to hide in the movie.
+Per Collider, during a press conference leading up to the film’s release, Inside Out 2 director Kelsey Mann made specific mention of some of the Easter eggs she thought were fun to hide in the movie.
 One such Easter egg she told fans to be on the lookout for was a reference to Carroll Spinney, the original puppeteer behind Sesame Street‘s Big Bird.
 Mann noted that meeting Spinney in person was one of her greatest thrills, as Sesame Street had a big influence on her career (Frank Oz and Dave Goelz’s cameos also reference this).

 Mann managed to sneak the reference in very briefly, and it’s one of the easiest-to-miss Easter eggs in the movie.
 When Riley goes to hang out with Valentino and her teammates after Hockey Camp, the girls order pizza.
 The pizza shop they order from, whose name is on the box, is “Spinney’s Pizza.”